 A new patent application shows off a quality scoring approach for content, based upon phrases.
 More on that patent filing below, but it might have something to do with this update.

 So it sounds like this release of the Panda update could potentially be good news for some sites that were impacted by Panda in the past.

 I looked through a few forum threads linked to by Barry Schwartz’s post on Search Engine Roundtable, Google Panda 4.1 Now Rolling Out; Aims To Help Smaller Web Sites

 In one thread, a poster stated he noticed a change in traffic levels to his site starting on September 19.
 Another thread had someone suggesting that the change was one targeting spun and poor content.

 I noticed that Navneet Panda, whom Google’s Panda Update was named after, has released another patent recently.
 When the first patent with his name on it came out, I asked if it was The Panda Patent.
-With a number of updates to Panda (and “data refreshes), it’s possible that at least one of the changes to the algorithm may have been described in that patent.
-And it’s possible that this latest update on the quality scoring of content may be the cause of an update like we are seeing now.
+With many updates to Panda (and “data refreshes), at least one of the changes to the algorithm may have been described in that patent.
+And this latest update on the quality scoring of the content may be the cause of an update like we are seeing now.

 The patent application is at: